 Conditional registration is issued to vehicles which do not comply with relevant vehicle standards or for any other reasons require conditions.

 Information on the Dealer Registration Scheme.
-The Scheme enables dealers to issue registration certificates, plates and labels where authorised to do so.
+The Scheme enables dealers to issue registration certificates and plates where authorised to do so.

 Information on where to go for mechanically based vehicle inspections and for structurally based vehicle inspections.